swhite0/Case-Study/README.md

 # Case-Study
-Connect the line puzzle game, Built using the Discontinued Microsoft XNA framework and C#
+Build the chain puzzle game, Built using the Discontinued Microsoft XNA framework and C# was for a school group project.